apache/druid/docs/multi-stage-query/concepts.md

 2. Set [`finalizeAggregations: false`](reference.md#context-parameters) in your context.
 This causes aggregation functions to write their internal state to the generated segments, instead of the finalized end result, and enables further aggregation at query time.
-3. Wrap all multi-value strings in `MV_TO_ARRAY(...)` and set [`groupByEnableMultiValueUnnesting: false`](reference.md#context-parameters) in your context.
-This ensures that multi-value strings are left alone and remain lists, instead of being [automatically unnested](../querying/sql-data-types.md#multi-value-strings) by the `GROUP BY` operator.
+3. To ingest [Druid multi-value dimensions](../querying/multi-value-dimensions.md), wrap all multi-value strings in `MV_TO_ARRAY(...)` in the grouping clause and set [`groupByEnableMultiValueUnnesting: false`](reference.md#context-parameters) in your context.
+   This ensures that multi-value strings are left alone and remain lists, instead of being [automatically unnested](../querying/sql-data-types.md#multi-value-strings) by the
+   `GROUP BY` operator.
+To INSERT these arrays as multi-value strings, wrap the expressions in the SELECT clause with `ARRAY_TO_MV` to coerce the ARRAY back to a VARCHAR
+4. To ingest [ARRAY types](../querying/arrays.md), be sure to set context flag `"arrayIngestMode":"array"` which allows ARRAY types to be stored in segments.
+This flag is not enabled by default.

 When you do all of these things, Druid understands that you intend to do an ingestion with rollup, and it writes rollup-related metadata into the generated segments.
 Other applications can then use [`segmentMetadata`